 At the college level, academic research is not a matter of googling a topic or grabbing a few articles from a database.
-It is a thoughtful, time-consuming process in which students learn to be professionals in a field, and professionals contribute new knowledge to their fields.
+It is a thoughtful, time-consuming process in which students learn to be professionals in a field, practicing what they are taught, and in which professionals contribute new knowledge to their fields.

 "To newcomers the world of academic studies can seem like a foreign land.
 But as with traveling, one can become quite comfortable over time by learning some of the language and basic customs.
 The following provides an overview of how studies are produced, their relevance and how they might be used."
 This overview article, though intended for journalists, describes the types of scholarly research you may be expected to do in college or graduate school.

 1. Choose a Topic, or Focus an Assigned Topic.
-The purpose of a research project is to answer a question, find a solution, or compare/contrast.
+The purpose of a research project is to answer a question, find a solution, or develop a new approach, and it requires careful work.
 Choosing an interesting topic (or aspect of a topic) will keep you from getting bored with the project.
 You are searching for a new approach, interpretation, application, solution, or insight.
 Research does not merely repeat what has already been done.

 2. Create a Search Strategy.
 This step consists of reading, reading, and reading some more.
 You want to immerse yourself in the literature of your topic.
 This is called your Background Literature Search.
 Depending on your subject, you may need books, journals, reports, papers, websites, etc. You will need to determine what resources will answer your question and where these sources are located.

-3. Explore the Existing Literature in a field.
-This involves browsing or searching in the library catalog and relevant databases for books, journals, databases, reference resources, primary documents, etc. For items you cannot obtain at NSU, use Interlibrary Loan.
+3. Explore the Existing Scholarship in a Field.
+This involves browsing or searching in the library catalog and relevant databases for books, journals, databases, reference resources, primary documents, appropriate online sites, etc. For items you cannot obtain at NSU, use Interlibrary Loan.
 For some research topics, you may have to travel to another library, museum, or archive..

 4. Gather Information.
 Make sure you have all the materials at hand to organize and write your paper.
 It is very important to make sure you copy the bibliographic information for your bibliography, references, or works cited page.
 Note: you do not need to use every item you find.
 As your research evolves, you may find that the first items you collected are not really relevant.
 That is OK and part of the process, but keep everything until the project is completed.